goats-9/aims-cs1023/README.md

 5. Use of error messages as backtrace stacks

 # Acknowledgements
+Massive thank you to my elder brother for patiently testing out the portal and providing valuable feedback to improve the user experience.

 I would like to thank the course instructor Dr. M. V. Panduranga Rao, Faculty Advisor, Computer Science and Engineering, IIT Hyderabad, for giving me this wonderful opportunity to have a crack at learning the rudimentary principles of developing reliable, solid and secure software.